huyhoanFithcmus/Road_Sign_classify/README.md

-# Recogonize Flowers with TensorFLow Lite Model Maker and Android Studio ML Model Binding
+# Recogonize Road Signs with TensorFLow Lite Model Maker and Android Studio ML Model Binding

 This folder contains the code for the TensorFlow Lite codelab: